 Some great resources that Millennial Life Admin provides (if you haven’t already looked to it) are

-– MLA Interview Questions Study Guide: I created this study guide for job interviews because I get SO NERVOUS during interviews that I feel like I want to throw up.
+– WLM Interview Questions Study Guide: I created this study guide for job interviews because I get SO NERVOUS during interviews that I feel like I want to throw up.
 Having this guide not only keeps me organized and prepared, but it also helps calm my nerves because I’m not scared of blanking out during an interview.

 – Promote Yourself 1:1 Career Coaching Program: If you’re truly looking for a true career transformation, my signature 1:1 Career Coaching program combines the technical aspects of job search with the mindset.
 Learn how not only to get a job but your dream career and apply for jobs you feel “unqualified for.”

 10. Career Management

 One of the best career quotes I have ever heard is “no one will care more about your career than you do.”
 And I wish I could tell you where I got that from, but I think it was from one of the dozens of career podcasts I’ve heard.
 That statement is true for so many reasons.

 It is up to you to decide what you want from your career and to go for it.
 No one is there to do it for you, and no one should.
 Determining what kind of career and lifestyle you want comes internally and it’s your responsibility to seek out those opportunities.

 However, there will be people that help you along the way.
 Some of my greatest career decisions came at the advice of a manager or mentor, but again, it’s your responsibility to seek those people out.
 One of the greatest downfalls of newly graduated students is that they end up lost in their career because there is long a counselor or professor or academic adviser advising them of the next step and how to get there.
 The true mark of adulthood in your career is when you decide for yourself and map out how you get there because even with help, somewhere down the road it will come down to you.